Support for health services affected by floods

 All immunisation providers must have an up-to-date cold chain protocol to support staff in the event of a breach.
 For more information, see: National Vaccine Storage Guidelines ‘Strive for 5’ and cold chain management.

 Stagnant water can also lead to a rise in mosquito-borne diseases: Japanese (JEV) and Murray Valley encephalitis viruses and Ross River virus disease.
-For more on eligibility and local providers of the JEV vaccine, click here.

 Patients can access support through: